michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_5_HTML.md

 If you are already familiar with HTML and CSS, you may skip ahead to working directly with the template provided.
 You are requested *not* to change the style settings, so that everyone's project retains a similar aesthetic.

 This tutorial is primarily an introduction to using the template we have provided.
-Whereas other tutorials in this series are more hands-on and technical, this one should help lay the foundation for your future work in this cthese.
+Whereas other tutorials in this series are more hands-on and technical, this one is really designed to get you up and running with the template you will use.

 By the end of this tutorial, you will be able to:
 * Set up a Case Study for your project